GluuFederation/docs-ce-prod/2.4.4/source/reference/schema.md

 * __description__
 * __displayName__
 * __gluuAdditionalBandwidth__:  Track bandwidth requirements for the Gluu Server instance
-* __gluuAdditionalMemory__:  Track additional memory requirements for the Gluu Server instance.
+* __gluuAdditionalMemory__:  Track additional memory requirements for the Gluu Server instance
-* __gluuApplianceDnsServer__:  Persist the DNS server that should be used for the Gluu Server instance.
+* __gluuApplianceDnsServer__:  Persist the DNS server that should be used for the Gluu Server instance
 * __gluuAppliancePollingInterval__:  Set the frequency of the health status update of the Gluu Server
 * __gluuBandwidthRX__:  Track data received by the Gluu Server
 * __gluuBandwidthTX__:  Track data sent by the Gluu Server